matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ## Shell Scripting

-- Contain a series of commands
+- Contain a series of commands.
-- An interpreter executes commands in the script
+- An interpreter executes commands in the script.
-- Anything you can type at the command line, you can put in a script
+- Anything you can type at the command line, you can put in a script.

 ```bash
 #!/bin/bash